MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringbufferreturncompletedpackets.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Calls [**NetRingBufferReturnCompletedPacketsThroughIndex**](netringbufferreturncompletedpacketsthroughindex.md) with the NextIndex value of the specified ring buffer.
+Calls [**NetRingBufferReturnCompletedPacketsThroughIndex**](netringbufferreturncompletedpacketsthroughindex.md) returns completed packets to the operating system, starting with the **BeginIndex** of the ring buffer, and continuing up to and including the **NextIndex** value of the specified ring buffer.

 Syntax
 ------